Animal Welfare in Norway

 The Norwegian Food Safety Authority is subordinate to the Ministry of Agriculture.
 The Norwegian Food Safety Authority prepares proposals for laws and regulations about animal welfare, and administers the legislation in force.
 The Norwegian Food Safety Authority has subordinate official region veterinary offices in all regions of Norway, and official veterinary inspectors in all counties of the country.

-The Ministry of Fisheries and coastal affairs is responsible for the Government´s policy in aquaculture, fishing, sealing and whaling.
+The Ministry of Trade, Industry and Fisheries is responsible for the Government´s policy in aquaculture, fishing, sealing and whaling.

 The Directorate of Fisheries is subordinate to the Ministry of Fisheries.
 The Directorate of Fisheries prepares proposals for laws and regulations about aquaculture, fishing and marine mammals, and administers the legislation in force.

-The Ministry of Environment is responsible for the Government´s policy on wildlife, hunting and trapping of terrestrial animals, including all wild bird species.
+The Ministry of Climate and Environment is responsible for the Government´s policy on wildlife, hunting and trapping of terrestrial animals, including all wild bird species.

 The Directorate for Nature Management is subordinate to the Ministry of Environment.
 The Directorate for Nature Management prepares proposals for laws and regulations about hunting, trapping and angling, and administers the legislation in force.